Australian Spider and Insect Bites

 The pressure-immobilisation technique is inappropriate for bites from spiders other than the funnel web and related atrax species.
 It should be applied when the spider has been clearly identified as a funnel-web, there are signs of systemic envenomation, or as a precaution when there is reasonable doubt that the spider causing the bite may have been a funnel web.

 The huntsman is a common large spider along the east coast of Australia.
 One of my favourites!
 I actually had a big one fall into my lap off the sun shade of my car while driving down the freeway once!
 They are quite harmless, though when they wander indoors or get lost inside cars it can be frightening.
 Don't kill them, just get them outside again.
+There is a report of an anaphylactic reaction to contact with a huntsman spider.

 The Australian paralysis tick (Ixodes holocyus) is widely distributed in south eastern coastal temperate regions.
 It secretes a neurotoxin in its saliva that causes a progressive, and occasionally fatal, paralysis.
 Sometimes a severe hypersensitivity reaction may occur.
 Often the tick goes unnoticed until weakness or ataxia develop, and then is found during an ensuing search (don't forget to look behind ears etc!).
 Occasionally localised paralysis of facial muscles occur, but more commonly there is progressive ascending flaccid paralysis affecting the lower limbs first.